s1seven/SAP-DMP/content/setup/README.md

 ### Proxy Setup with /UBC/S17_SETUP_PROXY

 You can use this task list for newly setting up a connection to S1SEVEN or if any of the details needs to be changed. (create/update)
+You can update this task list for every company created in S1SEVEN portal.

 Please sign up at [S1SEVEN Platform](https://app.s1seven.com) and